 But we don’t.

-Custom Software vs. Generic Software Solutions
+Custom Software vs. Off-the-Shelf Software Solutions

 There are many factors involved in choosing to develop a custom application, but it’s not a decision to be taken lightly.
-In fact, we typically recommend development only after companies have eliminated generic, off-the-shelf solutions.
+In fact, we typically recommend development only after companies have eliminated off-the-shelf solutions.

-If you haven’t done it yet, take some time to explore generic software first.
+If you haven’t done it yet, take some time to explore off-the-shelf software first.
 A good rule of thumb is that software you’ve bought should be able to handle about 80% of your needs out of the box, and maybe you can improve that percentage a bit by using integrations and workarounds.
-If generic doesn’t offer enough functionality, it’s also possible that there is industry-specific software (such as a CRM for the automotive industry or an email automation system for homebuilders) that can accomplish the majority of a business’s needs.
+If off-the-shelf doesn’t offer enough functionality, it’s also possible that there is industry-specific software (such as a CRM for the automotive industry or an email automation system for homebuilders) that can accomplish the majority of a business’s needs.
 If you can’t do it all in one platform, you still might be able to integrate several with the support of your development team.

 In most cases a packaged application is more affordable than custom, and it’s also a great way to figure out what you do and don’t need.
 When it comes time to build, you’ll save money and time in the development process by having an idea of the specific requirements that you can’t find off the shelf.